 Sentek Instrument LLC., Blacksburg, VA 24060

 Next-generation logging tools that can image radially from the borehole with high resolution, seismic sensor arrays to monitor stress near the wellbore, and methods to remotely characterize fluid flow are actively sought to assure efficient production.
-Although several schemes (such as wireless data telemetry, electronics-based technologies, and fiber optic sensors) have been investigated, insufficient performance has limited their efficacy in UOGs.
+Although several schemes (such as wireless data telemetry, electronics-based technologies, and fiber optic sensors) have been investigated, insufficient performance has limited their widespread efficacy in UOGs.
 Furthermore, the use of more than one of these technologies to obtain the necessary information further complicates the deployment and is often not feasible because of the stark difference in operating principles and integration procedures.
 There is a clear need for innovative and breakthrough technologies for improved subsurface characterization, visualization, and diagnostics to fill data gaps in big data analytics to inform decision making and improve ultimate recovery of UOG plays.

 The project will demonstrate a ground-breaking technology to view the subsurface with unprecedented clarity, enable real-time facture diagnostics, and optimize drilling and production via the rapid, distributed, and simultaneous measurement of subterranean seismic and electromagnetic phenomena.
 A one-of-a-kind distributed fiber optic acoustic sensing system will be coupled with a transcendent magnetic fiber optic sensing fiber that will provide seismic and electromagnetic measurements with contrast, spatial resolution, and functionality not yet realized by other techniques.
 It is envisioned that the simple, minimally invasive, compact, and cost-effective approach will aid in the ultimate recovery from UOG resources and optimal use of the Nation’s subsurface resources, particularly for the small profit margins and fast turnaround time required for decision-making at these sites.